klemetsson/stratux-zero/README.md

 - Five LED indicators
     - Green power indicator that flashes if low battery
     - Green Stratux status indicator that flashes if starting up or shutting down
-    - Red Carbon monoxide alert that flashes every 5 seconds if detected
+    - Red carbon monoxide alert that flashes every 5 seconds if detected
     - Green external power indicator
     - Orange charge indicator that flashes while charging and turned on when fully charged